-Dr. Melanie Peddicord, Chair (2022)
+Dr. Melanie Peddicord, Treasurer (2024)

-Dr. Robert L. (Lenie) Holbrook, Program Chair (2023)
+Dr. Robert L. (Lenie) Holbrook, Program Chair (2026)

 Lenie Holbrook is an associate professor in the Management Department at Ohio University, where he has served since 2000.
 Prior to that, he spent three years at the University of Central Arkansas.
 He earned a B.S. in Business Administration and Computer Science from Union University, an M.B.A.
 (Management) from the University of Memphis, and a Ph.D.
 (Business Administration) from the University of Illinois.

-Dr. Andy Borchers, Director of Publications (2023)
+Dr. Andy Borchers, Director of Publications (2025)

 Before moving to Lipscomb in 2011, Borchers spent 20 years in the auto industry and taught at Lawrence Technological University and Kettering University in Michigan.
 His teaching and research interests cover a broad range of computing and business subjects including supply chain management, enterprise systems, analytics, databases, environmental sustainability and entrepreneurship.